 Upon successful completion of modules A through G, students participate in a 200-hour externship at an approved facility.
 This course is 200 hours of supervised, practical, in-service experience in a medical office or clinic in which the student practices direct application of all administrative functions of the medical administrative assistant.

-Lecture Hours: 0 Lab Hours: 0 Other Hours: 200
+Prerequisite: Completion of Modules A-G Lecture Hours: 0 Lab Hours: 0 Extern Hours: 200